hbzju/PiCO/README.md

 ## Results

-Main results on CIFAR-10 and CIFAR-100 datasets with varying q values.
+Main results on CIFAR-10 and CIFAR-100 datasets with varying q​ values.
 PiCO achieves SOTA results and is competitive to the supervised counterparts.

 ![results](resources/results.png)